Council Program Fee

 While costs to the Scouting program have increased from year to year, Friends of Scouting (FOS) and other donations have not kept pace with inflation.
 This budget gap has led to ongoing subsidization of core costs, including local council insurance necessary for all Scouting activities.
 Similarly, professional staff cuts occurred and council level services have been reduced.
 You may recall that the annual membership fees charged by the National Council remain with the National Council and are not returned to the local council.
 With the recent council merger, we knew that these issues were going to need to be discussed in the new council.

-The shelter in place mandate has not only put a strain on our Scouting families and our communities, it has accelerated.
-It has also accelerated the need for the discussion regarding the merged council’s revenue streams, thus the new Council Executive Board has taken action accordingly.
+The shelter in place mandate has not only put a strain on our Scouting families and our communities, it has also accelerated the need for the discussion regarding the merged council’s revenue streams, thus the new Council Executive Board has taken action accordingly.
 As a result of the restrictions, the vast majority of our council’s 2020 activity revenue has been eliminated.
 Our district leadership rightfully asked for a postponement to our usual FOS efforts.
 Council leadership has had to reassess how we fund our program needs in order to support our districts and units.
 We aspire to be a sustainable and enduring council for generations to come.

 GGAC couldn’t anticipate that the lasting effects of COVID-19 would result in the mandatory closure of all of our summer camps in 2020.
 Resident camps are the main income stream for the council.
 The loss of these camping opportunities comes as a blow to not only our Scouts, but also to the council budget.